|

 plyometric training.
 Attention should be given to jogging, stretching (dynamic), striding and

-general mobility especially about the joints involved in the planned plyometric
+general mobility, especially to the joints involved in the planned plyometric

 Page Reference